dbrest-io/dbREST/README.md

       allow_sql: 'any'
 ```

-We can now issue tokens with `dbrest token issue <token_name> --roles reader,writer`.
+We can now issue tokens with `dbrest tokens issue <token_name> --roles reader,writer`.

 It is built in Go.
 And as you might have guessed, it also powers alot of [`dbNet`](https://github.com/dbnet-io/dbnet) :).